-AFAP seeks to engage Monitoring and Evaluation expert consultants with knowledge of Environmental and Social (E&S) Risks issues.
-The consultant will spend 25 working days in each country to end line evaluation on Africa Fertilizer Financing Mechanism (AFFM) Grant to Enhance Fertilizer Importation and Distribution Capacity in Tanzania and in Nigeria.
+AFAP seeks to engage a Monitoring and Evaluation expert with Knowledge of Environmental and Social Issues consultant.
+The consultant will spend 25 working days to end line evaluation on Africa Fertilizer Financing Mechanism (AFFM) Grant to Enhance Fertilizer Importation and Distribution Capacity in Tanzania including the Environmental and Social Audit of the project as per AFDB requirement.
 The consultant is expected to carry out detailed analysis and report on the Following areas outlined below.
 Questions will include but not limited to the below.